West End Slo-pitch Association

 - Art Gullet

 On behalf of WESA, thank you Darcy for your ongoing commitment and dedicated service to the spirit and values of our league.
-You have re-defined what it means to be volunteer.
+You have re-defined what it means to be a volunteer.

 Together in Pride,

-Seán C
+Seán HC

 IS IT TIME TO SPLIT T1 DIVISION?